reed-tf2/reed-config/cfg/scripts/key_modifiers/README.md

 # Key Modifiers

+Add modifier keys capabilities to TF2.
+You can't normally bind an action to <kbd>SHIFT</kbd>+<kbd>MOUSE1</kbd>, for example.
+This lets you use modifier keys like that.
+Use keys like <kbd>SHIFT</kbd> or <kbd>ALT</kbd> - or anything - to enable key combinations.

+This framework organizes things by key.
+If you want to shift-modify a key, that key needs its own file.
+Then, that files needs to be wired in to this system.

 There's a couple of things that need to be done for each key in order to wire it up so that it can be modified.
-Currently, these are the keys that are wired up:
+Currently, these are the keys that are wired up, and already have their own file (the ones that I use):

 - <kbd>ALT</kbd>
 - <kbd>DOWNARROW</kbd>